Kusanagi8200/KUZ-LLM-DUO-PROJECT/README.md

 The system foundation will most likely be built on Linux, using a base such as Debian, in order to provide a stable environment, straightforward administration, and compatibility with the GPU tooling required for local inference.

-For the model execution layer, the planned choice will be Ollama.
+For the model execution layer, the planned choice will be Llama.cpp.
 This tool will make it possible to run language models locally, manage them as services, and, most importantly, expose a simple HTTP API that can easily be used from a Python script.

 This point will be central to the project, since the orchestrator will rely on this API to manage the exchanges between the two machines.

 As for the models themselves, several open-source families may be tested depending on the available resources and the results sought.
-The lab will probably begin with models from the Open-Source Models family, then possibly compare their behavior with other models available in the Ollama ecosystem.
+The lab will probably begin with models from the Open-Source Models family, then possibly compare their behavior with other models available in the Llama.cpp ecosystem.

 The goal will not be to lock the project immediately to a single model, but rather to create a flexible technical base that will make it easy to switch engines or models over time.